seyedtalebhosseini/IBD-to-CRC-Multi-Omics-Analysis-Bulk-RNA-Seq-Single-Cell-Spatial-Transcriptomics-/README.md

 # IBD to CRC Multi Omics Analysis (Bulk RNA Seq, Single Cell, Spatial Transcriptomics)
 This repository contains analysis scripts used in the study:

-Deciphering Immune and Cellular Reprogramming During the Progression from Inflammatory Bowel Disease to Colorectal Cancer Using Multi-Omics Single-Cell and Spatial Transcriptomics

-Accepted for publication in Journal of Translational Medicine.

-Citation details and DOI will be added once the article is published.
+Hosseini, S.T., AminianToosi, K., Nemati, F. et al. Deciphering immune and cellular reprogramming during the progression from inflammatory bowel disease to colorectal cancer using multi-omics single-cell and spatial transcriptomics.
+J Transl Med 24, 591 (2026). https://doi.org/10.1186/s12967-026-08158-2

 Project Overview:
 This project investigates immune and cellular reprogramming during the progression from Inflammatory Bowel Disease (IBD) to Colorectal Cancer (CRC) using an integrative multi-omics framework combining: